UniMath/UniMath/Coq_patch/README.md

     GOTO ...` above.

     The Coq binary files are now in `coq-8.4pl3-uf/bin/`.

+    If you are planning to generate the HMTL version of the Coq files (good idea), you should also type

+        make bin/coqdoc

 5. Add `coq-8.4pl3-uf/bin/` to your `PATH` variable of the shell where coq will be called from.
 In a Bourne style shell this is done by